Four-story high rogue wave breaks records off the coast of Vancouver Island - KTVZ

 Thus, while a wave achieving a four-story height equivalent is impressive, its magnitude being three times that of its surrounding waves is what landed it in the record books.

-The first rogue wave recorded, known as “The Draupner Wave,” was measured in 1995 off the coast of Norway at 84 feet (25.6 m) with surrounding waves of approximately 40 feet (12 m), making the original rogue wave about twice the size of those around it.
+The first rogue wave recorded, known as “The Draupner Wave,” was measured in 1995 off the coast of Norway at 84 feet (25.6 meters) with surrounding waves of approximately 40 feet (12 meters), making the original rogue wave about twice the size of those around it.

-The record-breaking rogue wave recorded in November 2020 measured at almost 58 feet (17.6 m) in comparison to surrounding waves of around 20 feet (6 m), blowing the original proportions out of the water.
+The record-breaking rogue wave recorded in November 2020 measured at almost 58 feet (17.6 meters) in comparison to surrounding waves of around 20 feet (6 meters), blowing the original proportions out of the water.

 Recording these “killer waves” is no easy feat

-The rogue wave in the study was measured via a MarineLabs buoy approximately 4.3 miles (7 km) off of the coast of Ucluelet, British Columbia.
+The rogue wave in the study was measured via a MarineLabs buoy approximately 4.3 miles (7 kilometers) off of the coast of Ucluelet, British Columbia.

 “We’re a real-time intelligence company, and we provide real-time updates on what is going on along the coastline, including wind, waves, and other data,” Beatty explained.

-Note: CORRECTION: An earlier version of this story gave the wrong name for the National Oceanic and Atmospheric Administration.